1. Select a discrete app icon.

 Learn more about having conversations with children with “8 Ways to Talk with Kids Exposed to Domestic Violence.”

 Your support gives hope and help to victims of domestic violence every day.

 “Make sure your children understand that, of course, this didn’t happen because of them.
 It wasn’t their fault and it wasn’t their job to stop it,” says Martin.
 Children who grow up with CDV can experience feelings of guilt, resentment, anger and hopelessness.
 They may feel alone, unloved and lack confidence.

 Martin says it’s also powerful to define what kids are going through.
-If they’re old enough to understand what domestic violence is, you can also tell them what CDV is, which can help them better understand that what they’re going through is shared by others and there is support.
+If they’re old enough to understand what domestic violence is, you can also tell them what CDV is.
+This can help kids better understand that what they’re going through is shared by others and there is support.
 “By giving them those words, you’ve given them a great gift,” Martin says.

-Martin is big on teaching kids—and adults—how to unlearn lies that CDV may have ingrained in their brains growing up.
-Such lies, like, “I am fearful.
-Bad things are going to happen to me,” are destined to prevent kids from reaching their full potential, or keeping them from repeating the cycle.
-It’s also important to instill that just because a child grows up in a home where abuse occurs does not guarantee that they will become a victim of abuse, or an abuser themselves.
+Martin encourages teaching children—and adults—how to unlearn lies that CDV may have ingrained in their brains growing up.
+Lies like, “I’m scared.
+Bad things are going to happen to me” prevent kids from reaching their full potential and keep them within the domestic violence cycle.

 “One of our [CDV’s] leading researchers says the brain’s job is to find evidence of what it believes is true, whether it’s true or not.
 If you believe you’re a sad person, an angry person, unattractive, unloved, unworthy—the brain finds evidence to make this true,” says Martin.